Bill Kirchen

 William Knight Kirchen (born June 29, 1948) is an American guitarist, singer and songwriter.
 He was a member of Commander Cody and His Lost Planet Airmen from 1967 to the mid-1970s and later worked with Nick Lowe.
 Guitar Player magazine described Kirchen as "Titan of The Telecaster" for his prowess on the guitar.

 Early life

-Kirchen was born in Bridgeport, Connecticut but grew up in Ann Arbor, Michigan where he attended Ann Arbor High School and learned to play the trombone.
+Kirchen was born in Bridgeport, Connecticut but grew up in Ann Arbor, Michigan.
+As a boy, Kirchen would regularly sing and whistle and his inspiration was Pete Seeger.
+Kirchen would constantly whistle while walking his dog as a boy.
+At age 8, he learned to play the trombone.
+He attended Ann Arbor High School.
 He met a folksinger named David Siglin, long-time manager of local folk music venue The Ark, and joined the local folk scene.
 While learning to play banjo and guitar, his musical interest began to extend beyond folk music and included the blues and various string bands.
 During his student days at University of Michigan, Ann Arbor, Kirchen started a "psycho folk-rock" band called "The Seventh Seal" and later a country band that included George Frayne and John Tichy which formed the basis for the Commander Cody and His Lost Planet Airmen band.